-In movie theaters and on television screens, recent films about the Shoah are educating wide audiences by telling compelling stories from the Holocaust more effectively than could virtually any other medium.
-Recognizing the potential of movies to reach large numbers of people and to spark powerful discussions among audiences, the Claims Conference began in 2010 to include films in its allocations for projects of Holocaust education, documentation and research.
+In movie theaters and on television screens, films bring the lessons and memory of the Holocaust to life.
+Recognizing the potential of film to reach large numbers of people and to educate and spark powerful discussions, the Claims Conference began in 2010 to include film grants as part of our ongoing support for Holocaust education, documentation and research.

 For filmmakers: Apply for a grant